Incursion-beta/Password-Strength-Background/README.md

 # Password-Strength-Background

-A small project to create a login form and the length of the password is detected.
+Small project to create a login form and the length of the password is detected.

 The background is blur at the start and stronger the password, better the image quality.